workerholic/workerholic.github.io/_includes/story.md

 ## Scalability

+{: .center}
 ![scalibility_image](/img/scalibility_image.png){:width="380" height="350"}

 ### Scaling in the context of our scenario

-We are currently maximizing the use of available resources by using concurrency and parallelism.
-In order to bring our enqueuing:processing down to a 1:1 ratio we need to scale either vertically or horizontally.
+We are currently maximizing the use of available resources by relying on concurrency and parallelism.
+In order to bring our enqueuing:processing ratio down to 1:1 we need to scale either vertically or horizontally.

 #### Scaling vertically

-Scaling vertically means increasing the amount of available resources by getting a better machine.
+Scaling vertically means increasing the amount of available resources by getting a better machine or adding more hardware resources to the existing one.
 We currently have 4 CPU cores and 4GB or RAM.
-By looking at [Digital Ocean](https://www.digitalocean.com/pricing/#droplet), their best machine is 20 CPU cores and 64GB or RAM.
+By looking at the [Digital Ocean](https://www.digitalocean.com/pricing/#droplet) offerings, the best machine has 20 CPU cores and 64GB of RAM.
 If we were to use one of these machine instead of what we have right now, we would be able to bring our enqueuing:processing ratio down to 1:2.
-The memory footprint for 20 processes will be of 8GB *(20 * 400MB)* at worst, which is acceptable since this machine would have 64GB of RAM.
+The memory footprint for 20 processes will be around 8GB *(20 * 400MB)* at worst, which is acceptable since this machine would have 64GB of RAM.

-A 1:2 ratio will still generate a backlog of jobs, which is why we also need to scale horizontally.
+A 1:2 ratio will still generate a backlog of jobs, which is why in this particular case we also need to scale horizontally to accommodate the load.

 #### Scaling horizontally

-Scaling horizontally means increasing the amount of available resources by getting multiple machines.
+Scaling horizontally means increasing the amount of available resources by introducing multiple machines into the setup.
 This gives us two options:

-- keeping our original configuration and get multiple identical machines.
-In our case, we would need 10 machines since we have a 1:10 (enqueuing:processing) ratio.
+- keep our original configuration and spin up multiple identical machines.
+In our case, we would need 10 machines since we have a 1:10 enqueuing to processing ratio.
-- scale vertically first by getting a better machine, such as the one described in the previous section (20 cores, 64GB or RAM) and get multiple identical machines.
+- scale vertically first by getting a better machine, such as the one described in the previous section (20 cores, 64GB of RAM) and get multiple identical machines.
 In our case, we would need 2 machines since we have a 1:2 (enqueuing:processing) ratio.

-Whichever option is chosen, they will both even out the enqueuing:processing ratio, which was our goal from the beginning.
+Whichever option is chosen, they will both even out the enqueuing to processing ratio, which was our initial goal.
-By choosing any of these two options we need to consider the fact that, for this to be possible, we need to have BJP that is scalable.
+By choosing any of these two options we need to consider the fact that for this to be possible we need to have a BJP that is scalable.
 In the next section, we will look at how this is done for Workerholic.

 ### Workerholic: a scalable BJP

 Workerholic is scalable because we use Redis as a central data store for the jobs.
 Workerholic will still need access to the source code of the main application, but won't be tied to a specific instance of the main application.
-Meaning, there can be a cluster of web servers or a single web server and Workerholic will still work the same.
-It is only concerned with what is enqueued in Redis, not how many main application instances are running.
+Regardless if there is a web servers cluster or a single web server, Workerholic will still work the same.
+It is only concerned with what is enqueued in Redis - not how many main application instances are running.
 Workerholic is also scalable because its workers don't have a state except for the queue they're polling from, which is synchronized with Redis and dynamically updated every second on the Wokerholic's side.

+{: .center}
 ![scalibility_workerholic](/img/scalibility_workerholic.png)

 Workerholic is reliable, scalable and employs concurrency and parallelism to be efficient.
 How does it compare to a gold standard like Sidekiq?
 What other optimizations can we introduce?

 ## Optimizations

 When building a BJP it is important to see how the current implementation compares to a leader in the field.
-We decided to benchmark Workerholic against sidekiq in order to get some context as to where Workerholic is at and if we could optimize its performance.
+We decided to benchmark Workerholic against Sidekiq in order to get some context as to where Workerholic stands and if we could optimize its performance.

 ### Serialization

 On our first iteration, we found that there was a great difference between Workerholic and Sidekiq; the former was much slower on both the enqueuing and the processing sides:

+{: .center}
 ![optimizations_serialization_benchmark_yaml](/img/optimizations_serialization_benchmark_yaml.png)

 What was our bottleneck?
-Sidekiq uses a similar model to Workerholic: concurrency via the use of threads.
+Sidekiq uses a similar application architecture: concurrency via the use of threads.
 The difference seemed too big, especially since Workerholic should be a lighter BJP with less features and edge cases covered.

-The first thing we noticed is that both the enqueuing side and processing side were slower.
-This gave us a major insight into realizing it was a bottleneck present on both end of the spectrum.
-We started wondering if the way we serialize our data may be the bottleneck.
+The first thing we noticed is that both the enqueuing and processing sides were slower.
+This gave us a major insight into realizing it was a bottleneck present on both ends of the application.
+We started wondering if the way we serialize our data may be the problem.
 Indeed, we were using YAML while Sidekiq was using JSON.
 So we decided to switch to a JSON serialization.
 The following YAML serialization:

 ```ruby